Enabling

 However, most of the time, you’ll want to change this.
 To change it, just specify what you want to change them to.

-Instead your show/detail view of your model, you’ll have access to a bunch of variables:
+Instead your show/detail view of your model, you’ll have access to a bunch of variables:- All fields configured in your blueprint (with augmentation of course)

 created_at